Shokhjakhon-Developer/EpamInternshipTasks/Task_3/README.md

-# This task is from OOP section of
+# This task is from OOP section of The Course Automated Testing Foundations with .NET